-Effective October 1, 2014, the Company entered into a Sand Supply Agreement with Muskie Proppant LLC (“Muskie”), a subsidiary of Mammoth Energy, a related party.
-Effective August 3, 2018, the Company extended the agreement through December 31, 2021.
-Pursuant to this agreement, as amended, the Company has agreed to purchase annual and monthly amounts of proppant sand subject to exceptions specified in the agreement at agreed pricing plus agreed costs and expenses.
+Effective October 1, 2014, the Company entered into a Sand Supply Agreement with Muskie Proppant LLC (“Muskie”), a subsidiary of Mammoth Energy and a related party.
+Pursuant to this agreement, as amended effective August 3, 2018, the Company has agreed to purchase annual and monthly amounts of proppant sand subject to exceptions specified in the agreement at agreed pricing plus agreed costs and expenses through 2021.
 Failure by either Muskie or the Company to deliver or accept the minimum monthly amount results in damages calculated per ton based on the difference between the monthly obligation amount and the amount actually delivered or accepted, as applicable.
-The Company incurred $0.3 million and $0.9 million in non-utilization fees under this agreement during the three months ended March 31, 2019 and 2018, respectively.
+The Company did not incur any non-utilization fees under this agreement during the three months ended June 30, 2019 and incurred $0.3 million of such fees during the six months ended June 30, 2019.
+The Company did not incur any non-utilization fees during the three months ended June 30, 2018 and incurred $0.9 million of such fees during the six months ended June 30, 2018.

-Future minimum commitments under this agreement at March 31, 2019 are as follows:
+Future minimum commitments under this agreement at June 30, 2019 are:

 The entire disclosure for commitments and contingencies.